tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - higher risk of irAE associated with age < 60 years, high BMI, women on CTLA-4, men on PD-1 blockade, chronic smoking, pre-existing autoimmune disease, anti-inflammatory drug use,
  - organ-specific irAEs associated with pre-existing organ dysfunction
  - high pre-treatment soluble CTLA4 associated with irAEs
+# Simultaneous epitope and transcriptome measurement in single cells
+ - cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq), oligonucleotide-labeled antibodies are used to integrate cellular protein and transcriptome measurements into a single cell readout
+ - DNA oligonucleotide conjugated to antibody can be measured by sequencing as digital readout of protein abundance
+ - conjugate antibodies to oligonucleotides designed to be captured by oligo dT-based RNAseq library preparation, contain barcode sequence to identify the antibody, and allow PCR amplification
+ - adopt streptavidin-biotin interaction to link 5' of oligos to antibodies, include disulfide link to allow oligo to be released from antibody in reducing conditions
+ - incubate antibody-oligo complexes with single-cell suspensions, then wash cells to remove unbound antibodies and perform scRNA-seq (of both cellular mRNAs and antibody-derived oligos that both anneal to polyT-containing microparticles via 3' polyA tails)
+ - unique barcode sequence on oligos attached to microparticles indexes cDNA of mRNAs and antibody-oligos of each cell in RT reaction
+ - amplified antibody-derived tags and cDNA molecules separated by size
 # Single-cell RNA-seq reveals expanded clones of islet antigen-reactive CD4<sup>+</sup> T cells in peripheral blood of subjects with type 1 diabetes
  - unclear significance of islet antigen reactive T cells in peripheral blood of T1D patients (similar cells in healthy control subjects)
  - hypothesis: key disease associated cells show evidence of prior antigen exposure, inferred from expanded TCR clonotypes and essential phenotypic properties in their transcriptomes